AyeChanKoGH/Sudoku_Game/README.md

 # Sudoku Game App

   My vary first app using flutter framework

-##Sudoku Game Feature
-  - You can choose 400 level around
-  - Easy and adaptable theme with two dark and light mode
-  - Easily swipe between cell color when it uncertain to put on.
-  - Pencile mode may help you to consider more easily.
-  - You can also autofill the board with autofill pencile mode
-  - Easily Undo and Redoable.
-  - You can also read the technique of solving sudoku

 A new Flutter project created with [FlutLab](https://flutlab.io)

 ### Getting Started: FlutLab - Flutter Online IDE